HaliLaci/nodered-weather-station/README.md

 ## English Version

-This project provides a compact weather monitoring system built with a Wemos D1 board running Tasmota firmware, communicating via MQTT to a Node-RED server.
+This project is a compact weather station built around a Wemos D1 (ESP8266) microcontroller running Tasmota firmware.
 Sensor data is sent as MQTT messages to a Node-RED system running on a Raspberry Pi, where it is processed and visualized.

 ### ✨ Features